-Where the finances of your business are concerned, it’s always best to consider all angles before taking any steps.
+Where your business finances are concerned, it’s always best to consider all options before taking proceeding.
 Here’s a few of the pros and cons attached to a merchant cash advance.

-Most businesses that use a card terminal machine (also known as a PDQ, PoS terminal, or Chip and Pin machine) to process customer sales could be eligible for a merchant cash advance, if you can demonstrate a relatively consistent level of monthly cash inflow – usually six months of card payment statements will suffice.
+Most businesses that use a card machine to process customer sales could be eligible for a merchant cash advance.
+You normally need to demonstrate a relatively consistent level of monthly cash inflow.
+Typically, six months of card payment statements will suffice.

 There are various ways in which you could use your merchant cash advance, like store improvements, obtaining new equipment, boosting your inventory or cash flow or even managing debt payments.
 Whatever you need it for, merchant cash advances could be the financing tool for your business.

 If your company doesn’t match the eligibility requirements for a merchant cash advance, there are other ways you can finance your business to improve cash flow.
 Invoice financing is a popular method, involving advancing value of invoices due.

 For longer term finance, perhaps to acquire equipment or machinery for your business, asset finance is a good avenue to explore.
 You could also consider an overdraft replacement.

 Get in touch

 Call us or fill in our form and one of our expert consultants can help you quickly determine your eligibility for a merchant cash advance and get your application quickly underway.